mvaisman-gwu/polars-duckdb-streamlit/README.md

 ## Benchmark

-1. Generate a one Billion row dataset by running the [generate-1brow-dataset.py](generate-1brow-dataset.py) script.
+1. Generate a 100 million row dataset by running the [generate-metrics-dataset.py](generate-metrics-dataset.py) script.
 2. Run the individual files in the `benchmark-scripts` directory to see the performance of polars, duckdb, and pandas. **run `using-pure-python.py` last.**

 ## Build a Streamlit dashboard with DuckDB and Streamlit

-1. Download the data for the dashboard by running the [download-expedia-itinerary-data.py](download-expedia-itinerary-data.py)
+1. Download the data for the dashboard by running the [download-expedia-itinerary-data.py](download-expedia-itinerary-data.py) (note: this will take a little while; the file is 8.5GB)
 2. Open [app.py](app.py) to explore the code for the streamlit app
 3. Run: `streamlit run app.py` in the terminal, and that will open the app in a browser